 a.
 Co-option of additional expertise can be made within budget (to the committee or to working groups of the committee), but co-opted members will not have voting rights and will not be entitled to membership fees.

 a.
-The HQSC will appoint a Chairperson and a Deputy Chairperson or Chairpersons to the Committee.
-The Chairperson is expected to preside at every meeting of the Committee at which he or she is present, unless he or she appoints one of the Deputy Chairpersons to preside.
+The Commission will appoint a Chair and a Deputy Chair or Chairs to the Committee.
+The Chair is expected to preside at every meeting of the Committee at which he or she is present, unless he or she appoints one of the Deputy Chairs to preside.

 b.
 The Chair of the Committee (or a Deputy Chair) is expected to attend regular meetings of all the Mortality Review Committees’ Chairs (“Chairs’ Meetings”) to ensure cooperation and integration across Committees wherever possible, and the best allocation of limited resources.

 c.
-The Chair of the Committee (or a Deputy Chair) will be required to meet with the HQSC, on request.
+The Chair of the Committee (or a Deputy Chair) will be required to meet with the Commission, on request.

 d.
-The Chair of the Committee (or a Deputy Chair) may be required to attend other Committee meetings at the request of the HQSC.
+The Chair of the Committee (or a Deputy Chair) may be required to attend other Committee meetings at the request of the Commission.

 a.
 Members must perform their functions in good faith, honestly and impartially and avoid situations that might compromise their integrity or otherwise lead to conflicts of interest.
 Proper observation of these principles will protect the Committee and its members and will ensure that it retains public confidence.